 Traditional black boxes are clunky pieces of hardware that often must be fitted to your car by an engineer.
 It tracks you on the road to see how safely you’re driving.
 They are often popular with young drivers hoping to reduce pricey car bills.

-Unfortunately, driving with a black box comes with lots of restrictions and unexpected costs.
+Unfortunately, driving with a black box can come with lots of restrictions and unexpected costs.
 Getting them set up takes time and can be expensive.
 Some insurance providers penalise drivers by reducing their discounts if they exceed a driving mileage limit or hit the road late at night.

 There can also be fees for installing and removing the boxes, and for signing up to or cancelling the policies.
 Some insurers require engineers to install their black boxes - with penalty charges if you decide to change or cancel your appointment.